Jeff20151/personal_website/index.md

 ---

+## New: STEAMxDREAM iGEM Navigator

+- Bilingual landing for a **Grades 9–12 synthetic biology bootcamp** with wet/dry lab, Human Practices, and English wiki/poster coaching.
+Explore the full program and brochure on the [iGEM page](/igem/).

+---

 ## Latest Writing

 {% assign latest_posts = site.posts | where: "lang", "en" | sort: "date" | reverse | slice: 0, 3 %}